Dhruv2406/E-OLM/README.md

 # OLM

-OLM, a web app made made using Django framework, is an E-library management system created as an at ease management of operations of small scaled libraries.
+OLM, a web app made in Django, is an E-library management system created as an at ease management of operations of small scaled libraries.

 # Problem Statement